≪ Go to our review of Drones

 Cons: Expensive, difficult to use, flight control requires adjustments

-Bottom line: An incredible value for professional videographers
+Bottom line: An incredible value for professional videographers, but too much firepower for amateurs

 The Inspire 1 is at the low end of DJI's professional level line (though we know professionals who use the Phantom 4 for their shoots), and we mostly included it in our review to see how the other models would compare to higher end, more expensive rigs.
 The Inspire definitely does feel more professional with its much larger, carbon fiber frame.
 It also flies very stably and produces great video footage.
 Its big advantage is the dual controller system.
 For difficult shots this allows one person to solely focus on keeping the drone in position, and another person to solely focus on keeping the shot framed perfectly.
 This functionality definitely raises the the Inspire above the rest of the field, makes it well deserving of its 'professional level' moniker.